NIGK15031U Urban Forestry, Urban Greening

 - History, background, developments and current status of UFUG resources in Europe and abroad

-- Different actors, stakeholders and professions involved
+- Focus on diverse actors, stakeholders and professions involved in ruabn forestry and urban greening governance

 The main objective of the course is to provide a theoretical

-introduction to the governance (planning, maintenance, management
+introduction to the governance (planning, management, and steering

 After completing the course the student should be able to: